2646jx/RhombusEnd2End/README.md

 This repository is developed based on [OpenCheetah](https://github.com/Alibaba-Gemini-Lab/OpenCheetah), and provides a proof-of-concept implementation of the paper [Rhombus](https://eprint.iacr.org/2024/1611.pdf).
 In summary, this project contains the following components:

-- Tests for the protocols: matrix-vector multiplication, matrix-matrix multiplication
+- Tests for the protocols: matrix-vector multiplication, matrix-matrix multiplication in Rhombus
 - End-to-end implementation of secure two-party inference of ResNet50 model

-If someone wants to learn more details about the algorithms in [Rhombus](https://eprint.iacr.org/2024/1611.pdf), refer to [here](https://github.com/2646jx/Rhombus), in which we provide a pure implementation without the network transmission.
+If you are more interested in the implementation of the algorithms in Rhombus, rather than its performance in secure two-party inference, we also provide a cleaner implementation [here](https://github.com/2646jx/Rhombus), which includes only the Rhombus algorithm itself, without any modules related to the network communication.

 ## Building

+We prefer to compile on Linux OS, and we have successfully compiled it on Ubuntu by executing the following commands.

 Run the following command to build the dependencies: